Asked By: Tyler Powell Date: created: Jan 03 2023

 It is the responsibility of a lector to serve as the medium through which the Word of God is communicated to the congregation of believers.In the same way as the Lord is present in the midst of the congregation in the sacramental sense in the course of the celebration of the Liturgy of the Eucharist, so too is God present in the reading of the Scriptures in the course of the Liturgy of the Word.

-You might be interested: How Rich Is The Catholic Church?
+You might be interested: When Did The Catholic Church Start Praying To Mary?

 What is a lector and acolyte in the Catholic Church